-- 3–4% of patients with traumatic spinal cord injury (SCI) develop symptomatic syringomyelia.
+- Posttraumatic SCI (3–4% of patients with SCI develop symptomatic syringomyelia)

-- Obstructed central canal of spinal cord ; (usually cervical spine, may affect the thoracic or lumbar spine) → impaired CSF drainage → formation of a dilated fluid-filled cavity in central spinal cord; (syrinx: from Greek: "syringa” = pipe; a cavity in the spinal cord) → compression and damage (with reactive gliosis) to crossing neural fibers of the lateral spinothalamic tract first (which affect pain and temperature) → bilateral dissociated sensory loss and dysesthetic pain
+- Obstructed central canal of spinal cord (usually in the cervical spine, the thoracic or lumbar spine are less commonly affected); → impaired CSF drainage → formation of a dilated fluid-filled cavity in central spinal cord (syrinx) → compression of the anterior white commissure and damage (with reactive gliosis) to crossing neural fibers (from the second-order neurons) of the lateral spinothalamic tract first (which affect pain and temperature) → bilateral dissociated sensory loss and dysesthetic pain

 - Expansion of the syrinx may damage: